-1. Reduce your income tax: Through the Foreign Earned Income Exclusion, you can exclude all income tax on your first $104,100 of income (in 2018).
-With a foreign company, you can pay yourself an income below the FEIE limit to avoid paying taxes on that income in the US.
-And, by setting up your company in a low- or zero-tax jurisdiction, you will also pay low or no tax on that income in the country where you actually earned the money.
+With a foreign company, you can pay yourself an income below the FEIE limit of $107,600 (2020, $108,700 in 2021) to avoid paying taxes on that income in the US.
+And by setting up your company in a low- or zero-tax jurisdiction, you will also pay low or no tax on that income in the country where you actually earned the money.

-2. Eliminate your self-employment tax: By setting up a foreign company and hiring yourself as an employee, you are no longer considered self-employed and are instead considered an employee of a foreign company… and employees of foreign companies do not have to pay self-employment tax.
+By setting up a foreign company and hiring yourself as an employee, you are no longer considered self-employed and are instead considered an employee of a foreign company… and employees of foreign companies do not have to pay the self-employment tax.

 You can still use the FEIE to reduce what you pay in income tax overall, but qualifying for the exclusion in the first place depends entirely on your location.